 I took a look at what others were doing for capsule wardrobes and compared that to articles I found about the typical clothing amounts per child, like how many shirts were recommended, how many pairs of pants, etc. You also need to think about how often you usually do laundry and how messy your child is and often he/she is going to be changing clothes.
 For example, a child whose younger in age may need to change their clothes more often than an older child who knows how to stay cleaner OR you may just know yourself well enough to know as an adult even you drop food on yourself at every meal! haha in which case, you may want to add more shirts/pants to these numbers.

 Based on my child and our laundry habits, I concluded that she needed 9 shirts and 6 pairs of pants.
 I also bought her 4 dresses, a couple sweaters, a sweatshirt, a light jacket, and a parka (warmer, winter) coat.
-I also bought her a pair of converse that are leather and velcro so they wipe clean and she can get them on and off by herself.
+I also bought her a pair of converse that is leather and velcro so they wipe clean and she can get them on and off by herself.
 She has a few pairs of boots (winter and riding boots and a hiking style of boot) and play sneakers as well.
 I want to add that besides these clothes she also has a handful of play clothes that she can throw on after school to go play outside.
 Then, I don’t have to worry about them getting dirty or ruining any of the new, “good” clothes.

 Our favorite stores to shop for capsule wardrobe, “basic” type of clothes at are either Old Navy or Target.
 Both stores have inexpensive clothes yet their clothing holds up well for the price point.
 Not to mention that the clothes are so cute!